Remote counseling options

-Tammy (she/her) holds a Master’s Degree in Rehabilitation Counseling from San Diego State University.
+Tammy (she/her/hers) holds a Master’s Degree in Rehabilitation Counseling from San Diego State University.
 She brings over 15 years of experience counseling and teaching students in higher education settings.
 Tammy practices trauma-informed, race-informed, and disability-informed brief therapy by incorporating solution-focused, holistic, dialectical-behavioral, and cognitive-behavioral strategies.
 Counseling interests and experience include: Veterans and military families; anxiety; depression; adjustment/transition; student identity development; and academic skill-building.
 Tammy is an advocate of social justice, equity, and the dismantling systems of oppression; she actively engages in anti-racist work, believes Black Lives Matter, and is LGBTQIA+ affirming.

 Jackie Elliott, M.S., NCC, LPC

-Jackie Elliott earned a Masters degree in counseling from Portland State University in Counselor Education in 1999.
+Jackie Elliott (she/her/hers) earned a Masters degree in counseling from Portland State University in Counselor Education in 1999.
 She has several years’ experience working with students in different college settings.
 Some of this work includes teaching ESL, coordinating Literacy volunteers to tutor students, working with students with disabilities, and advising students in the Sylvania ROOTS Program.
 In her current role as a counselor, Jackie particularly enjoys working with students who are new to the college experience.
 She has counseling experience in areas of career, life transitions, school issues, domestic violence, self-esteem, stress management, women’s issues, depression, grief/loss, cognitive/communication skills, and GBLT issues.

 Sheena Ino, LCSW

-Sheena Ino found a sense of community and connection when she came to Portland Community College in August 2014.
+Sheena Ino (she/her/hers) found a sense of community and connection when she came to Portland Community College in August 2014.
 As a Licensed Clinical Social Worker, her work begins with the understanding that people hold multitudes through lived experience, identity, community and are the experts of their own lives.
 She worked in crisis intervention, sexual & relationship violence advocacy, community mental health, higher education, hospital social work, and substance use & addiction.
 Areas of interest include anti-disposable practices of care, social justice and challenging her privilege, intergenerational healing, unlearning toxic diet culture, and emotionally intelligent leadership.
 Outside of work, she enjoys nature, listening to podcasts, and staying up on pop culture news.